ms609/TBRDist/README.md

 or if you've already checked out the project, run
 `git submodule update --init --recursive`.

+# Usage

+If you use uspr in your research, please cite:

+Chris Whidden and Frederick A. Matsen IV.
+Calculating the Unrooted Subtree-Prune-and-Regraft Distance. eprint arXiv:1511.07529. http://arxiv.org/abs/1511.07529

 Please note that the 'uspr' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).